cuongndc9/graphql-http2-microservices/README.md

 microservices + graphql + http2 (grpc)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
+> "The way to get started is to quit talking and begin doing." - Walt Disney
 <!-- INSPIRATIONAL_QUOTE_END -->